-Generations of shearers have chalked their names and dates randomly on the interior of the shed.
-The unique patina created by their graffiti, oily lanolin and dust characterises the working history of the place.
+Generations of shearers have randomly chalked names and dates; the unique patina created by their graffiti, oily lanolin and dust characterises the working history of the Woolshed.